"Don't block my view!"

 Brands indicated his design of the playfield represented the desire not to get locked into a one-dimensional use.
 "The last thing we want in this park is a permanent structure that interferes with free-flowing open space," he said.

-Parking and traffic along West Smith Street were also a concern for some in attendance, as was the issue of drivers speeding along what has proven a popular shortcut route.
-Although Tuttle indicated there was little Parks could do to slow traffic - "some of the things are beyond the scope of this project" - she did say that the issue of parking was crucial during the design process.
+Parking and traffic along West Smith Street were also a concern for some in attendance, as was the issue of drivers speeding along what has proven a popular "short-cut" route.
+Although Tuttle indicated there was little Parks could do to slow traffic - "some of the things are beyond the scope of this project," she said - she did say that the issue of parking was crucial during the design process.

 "It's very important that we address where people park," Tuttle said.
 "We don't need a parking lot in the park."

-She added that the park may prove a popular destination for viewing such events as the Elliott Bay fireworks on July 4, as well as a venue for outdoor concerts accommodating upwards of 1,000 people.
-However, regarding future events, Tuttle assured residents that "the Parks Department doesn't have any designs on this plan right now."
+She added that the park may prove a popular destination for viewing such events as the Elliott Bay fireworks on July 4, as well as a venue for outdoor concerts accommodating upward of 1,000 people.
+However, regarding future events, Tuttle assured residents that "the Parks Department doesn't have any designs on this plan right now.

 "I think it will be a popular park, but I don't think it will be overwhelming," she added.

-Concerned residents will have one more chance to speak out on the project when the board of park commissioners meets Oct.
+Concerned residents will have one more chance to speak out on the project when the board of park commissioners meet on Oct.
 13. Written testimony on the project also can be submitted through Oct.
-26 to Sandy Brooks, firstname.lastname@example.org
+26 to Sandy Brooks, firstname.lastname@example.org.

 The park still has to be named, too.